Kishore-S-2410/shelby-careers-website/README.md

 # shelby-careers-website
-A website developed using flask \n
+A website developed using flask,
 Still developing the project stay tuned.. :)